IDotan/sudoku/README.md

 * Auto save and load incomplete sudoku.
 * Can play and enter 9x9 and 16x16 sized sudoku.
 * Toggle on/off marking mistakes.
+* Scalable to any size.
+Using preset or free scales.

 <img src="example.gif" height="400" />